 In IBM, the architecture community, and the software community more generally, Grady is a leader.
 In person, leaders who are full people, not unidimensional projections, are more compelling--resonant.
 Apparently this is also true in the extended networked community that is supported by blogs and social networking forums.

 So I say all that by way of explaining I care that Grady has been facing a situation that is life-changing hard for him.
 From the perspective of community, that is not odd.
 Communities care about their leaders.

 Dana was telling me about a Stafford Beer book (that I haven't read but which we apparently have--frankly, I have no idea how many thousands of books we have collected across the expanse of two adults and two children's acquisitive cognitive journeys), in which Beer used colored paper to code the content--a color for personal stuff like experiences, thoughts, poetry; a different color for formal papers; and so forth.
 (My encounters with Beer have been as an operations researcher and systems thinker).
 There is an inclination to tell one's story, and an inclination to read the story of interesting people; wide awake, exploratory people.

-Speaking of acquisitive cognitive journeys, I realized that Ryan was tapped out on ichthyology, knowing more already than sanctified experts in the field.
+Speaking of acquisitive cognitive journeys, I realized that my son was tapped out on ichthyology, knowing more already than sanctified experts in the field.
 He has always loved history, and has a boy's interest in the powerful (dinosaurs, trains, planes, volcanoes, tornados, presidents) and warlike.
 So, against all my pink peace-loving inclinations, I bought him a dozen books on the wars of American history.
 And he is like a kitten in a bed of catnip!
 Gamboling his way through history books written for adults--not because of the content, but because of the joy of learning.

 9/14/08 Trends to Put on the Radar